Random forests for binary geospatial data: Introduction

 \section{Introduction}

-Geospatial applications in ecology, climatology, agriculture, forestry, environmental health often involve data that is either naturally binary, e.g., abundance of species \citep{spnngppaper} or incidence of diseases in precision agriculture \citep{zhang2002}, or is dichotomized by thresholding of a continuous variable, e.g, wind-speed \citep{cao2022}, air-pollutant concentrations \citep{chen2020deepkriging} or land-cover percentage \citep{berrett2012data}.
-Spatial generalized mixed effect models (spGLMM), with a linear covariate fixed effect, a Gaussian Process distributed spatial random effect and a probit or logit link, has been a longstanding staple for analysis of binary geospatial data \citep{banerjee2014hierarchical,cressie2015statistics}.
-The spGLMM model can be expressed as $\mathbb E(Y(s)|X(s), w(s)) = h(X(s)^\top\bbeta + w(s))$ where $Y(s)$ is the binary response at location $s$, $h$ is the link function, $X(s)^\top\bbeta$ captures the fixed effect of a $D$-dimensional covariate $X:=X(s)$, and the Gaussian Process $w(s)$ accounts for spatial dependence beyond the covariates.
+Geospatial applications in ecology, climatology, agriculture, forestry, and environmental health often involve data that is either naturally binary, e.g., abundance of species \citep{spnngppaper} or incidence of diseases in agriculture \citep{zhang2002}, or is dichotomized by thresholding a continuous variable like wind-speed \citep{cao2022}, air-pollutant concentrations \citep{chen2020deepkriging} or land-cover percentage \citep{berrett2012data}.
+A staple for analysis of binary geospatial data is the spatial generalized linear mixed effects model (spGLMM), given as:

-The assumption of a linear fixed effect $X^\top\beta$ of the covariates, although predominant in spatial (generalized) mixed models, is unrealistic and fails to capture complex relationships between variables.
-In this manuscript, we relax this assumption and consider a generalized non-linear mixed model for analysis of binary spatial data: $\mathbb E(Y|X, w(s)) = h(m(X) + w(s))$ where $m(X)$ denotes a non-linear covariate fixed effect.
-We propose a method for binary spatial data that uses Random Forests \citep{breiman2001random} to estimate $m(X)$ directly within the mixed model framework.
-This retains all of the advantages of spatial mixed models like using Gaussian Processes to model the spatial random effect which enables parsimonious modeling of the spatial correlation and seamless predictions at new locations.

-Classification and regression trees \citep[CART,][]{breiman1984classification} and random forests (RF) \citep[RF,][]{breiman2001random} are very popular machine learning methods for non-linear regression and classification tasks.
-They use data-adaptive basis functions that can capture both smooth and non-smooth relationships and is featuring increasingly frequently in the geo-spatial literature. \citet{hengl2015mapping} proposed a {\em spatial RF} that adds several spatially structures covariates $B(s)$ (like pairwise distances between locations or basis functions).
-Thus the outcome is effectively modeled as $E(Y|X,s) = g(X,B(s))$.
-The high-dimensionality of the augmented feature space effectuates curse of dimensionality issues as the many added spatial covariates $B(s)$ can often drown out the effect of the few true covariates $X$.
-This approach do not operate in the generalized mixed model framework.
-Hence, while this is suitable for prediction, it cannot extract an estimate of the covariate fixed effect $m$.